 Côte d’Ivoire is situated in West Africa with a southerly facing North Atlantic Ocean coast.
 It is bordered by Ghana to the east, Liberia to the west, Guinea to the northwest, Mali to the north, and Burkina Faso to the northeast.
 Côte d’Ivoire is mostly flat to undulating plains; mountains are located in the northwest.
 Most of the inhabitants live along the sandy coastal region.
 Apart from the capital area, the forested interior is sparsely populated.
 The highest point is Mont Nimba (1,752 meters).

-Climate in Côte d’Ivoire is characterized by tropical along coast, semiarid in far north; three seasons – warm and dry (November to March), hot and dry (March to May), hot and wet (June to October).
+Climate in Côte d’Ivoire is characterized by tropical along the coast, semiarid in the far north; three seasons – warm and dry (November to March), hot and dry (March to May), hot and wet (June to October).
 The coast has heavy surf and no natural harbours; during the rainy season torrential flooding is possible.

-Why visiting Côte d’Ivoire ?
+Why visit Côte d’Ivoire ?

-Tourist villages, beaches, and photo safaris are some of the main tourist attractions to see in Côte d’Ivoire.
+Tourist villages, beaches, and photo safaris are some of the main tourist attractions in Côte d’Ivoire.
 This is a country which has many national parks, cities and monuments to visit and many beaches adventure travelers can enjoy during their vacation.

 The coastline of Côte d’lvoire has several stunning beaches with beautiful sand dotted with palm trees and clear warm waters favorable for swimming and many other water sports.
 Fishing is an activity majorly done along the coast and on the rivers.
 Some of the species usually caught include red carp, mullet, sole and barracuda.